DILCISBoard/E-ARK-CSIP/specification/specification/principles/index.md

 At the same time it is clear that any given technical implementation will become obsolete in time, for example as new transfer methods and storage solutions emerge.
 As such this requirement does not prohibit the take-up of any emerging logical of physical technical solutions but merely requires to have one and only one of these to be implemented at any given point in time.

-At the time being, the CS IP  mandates a fixed physical folder structure (see Section 4) as the implementation of this and the previous requirements.
+At the time being, the CSIP  mandates a fixed physical folder structure (see Section 4) as the implementation of this and the previous requirements.

 ## 3.4 Information Package Metadata